 UT students are the principle priority of the ONSF.
 Every effort made is connected to the unique hopes, dreams, and personal vision of the individual student.
 ONSF recognizes the import of the scholarship process as one that compels significant critical reflection, the clarification of ambitions, strategic planning, and building the requisite relationships with faculty, staff, and peers.
 The scholarship application process is valued not for its outcome but for the invaluable insight it can provide for each student as they engage with their university, local, national, and global communities.
 Finally, ONSF places great value on collaboration, recognizing the primacy of partnership in identifying and supporting undergraduates through the application processes for nationally competitive scholarships, fellowships, and experiential learning opportunities.

 ONSF was established in late 2007 (originally called the Office of External Scholarships) by professor emerita Anne Mayhew, who retired as vice chancellor of Academic Affairs in July 2006.
-Michael Handelsman, professor of Spanish, is the ONSF faculty director, as well as the director for the interdisciplinary Global Studies Program.
-Nichole Fazio-Veigel is the ONSF associate director.
+Michael Handelsman, professor of Spanish, is the ONSF senior faculty director, as well as the director for the interdisciplinary Global Studies Program.
+Andrew Seidler is the ONSF Director.

 Our Institutional Support